jslmariano/laradock_vue_notes/README.md

 Testing: Out of 5

-Include front-end and bak-end validation.
-Additional marks will be given for UX/design.
+Include front-end and back-end validation.
 Feel free to use your creativity and design skills to make the existing site design your own.

 ## Setup